 We find the silences of God disturbing.
 People can be so cruel.
 We can suffer so much from their hands.
 David is not quiescent in the face of such attack.
 He turns to God and pours out all the feelings of his heart.
 Don’t be shocked.
 Turn to Him for He is at your right hand in your need!

 “May his days be few; may another take his office!
-May his children be fatherless and his wife a widow!”
+May his children be fatherless and his wife a wisdom!”

 “May his posterity be cut off; may his name be blotted out in the second generation!”

-“For he [the wicked man] did not remember to show kindness, but pursued the poor and needy and the brokenhearted, to put them to death.”
+“For he did not remember to show kindness, but pursued the poor and needy and the brokenhearted, to put them to death.”

-David here is praying clearly for the end of evil men.
-Of people who bring death to the poor and needy, people who love to curse and do not delight in blessing.
-People who clothe themselves with cursing as a coat.
+David is praying for the end of people who work evil.
+Of people who subject and bring death to the poor and needy, people who love to curse and do not delight in blessing.

-Let’s be encouraged to not shy away from these words simply because they seem too harsh or too judgemental.
+Let us be encouraged to dwell on these words even though they may seem too harsh or too judgemental.

-Let’s be encouraged to wrestle with our experiences with people, particularly in the persecution that comes because we are God’s people.
+Let us be encouraged to wrestle with our own experiences with people.
+Particularly in the persecution that comes directly due to us being God’s people.